lwerth/2019-October-Resources/git/lessons/1.what-is-git.md

 - track and organize changes to your files over time
 - revisit prior versions of files
 - collaborate with others
+- and much more!

-Git is built for the command line, and this is how we will learn to use it first (although it can be managed through various GUIs - [click here for more](https://git-scm.com/downloads/guis)).
+Git is built for the command line, and this is how we will learn to use it first (although it can be managed through various [GUIs](https://git-scm.com/downloads/guis)).

 ## Ok, so what is GitHub then?
-GitHub (and other such platforms) is an online place to facilitate that version control, collaboration, and publication of your work in accordance with the ideals of "open science".
-They host and manage the servers so you don't have to.
+GitHub (and other such platforms) is an online place to help you use Git for version control, collaboration, and publication of your work.
+Think of GitHub as a cloud service that allows you to share your work and collaborate with others using Git.

-Let me be clear: Git is *not the same thing* as GitHub!
-Git is a tool you can use from the command line.
-It is something you can use on your local machine without ever interacting with GitHub or any other service like it.
-GitHub, however, is a service/resource that makes using certain aspects of Git easier.
+***Let me be clear:*** Git is *not the same thing* as GitHub!
+- Git: a tool you can use from the command line.
+Something you can use on your local computer without ever interacting with GitHub or any other service like it.
+- GitHub: a service/resource that makes using certain aspects of Git easier, especially collaboration.

 ### Why GitHub, and not some other service?
-Software Carpentries likes GitHub for a few reasons, but perhaps the best reason is that it is very popular!
+We like GitHub for a number of reasons, but perhaps the best reason is that GitHub is very popular!
 And when collaboration is one of the goals, popular is a good thing :sunglasses:

 Plus, as a student, you can have unlimited private repositories with GitHub for the duration of your studentship :nerd_face:

 -------------------------------------------------------------------------------------------------------------
 ## Repositories
-In order to understand Git, we need to understand the concept of a **repository**.
-"Repository" is the term used to refer to a directory (folder) that holds content that Git can keep track of.
+Before we can begin using Git, we need to understand the concept of a **repository**.

+Git functions not by tracking changes just to individual files, but rather by *tracking changes to an entire directory*.
+"Repository" is the term used to refer to a directory that Git is keeping track of.

 *Conceptually*, a repository is like a database or a digital warehouse.
-Are you working on a set of files that you want to keep track of using Git?
-You'll have to put them in a Git repository!
+Are you working on a project that you want to keep track of using Git?
+Store the project's contents in a Git repository!

-*Technically*, a Git repository is any directory that contains a special `.git/` directory inside of it.
+*Technically*, a Git repository is any directory that contains a special `.git/` subdirectory inside of it.
 That `.git/` directory is what handles the operations of Git.
-It is those Git operations that make the directory function as a repository (by tracking changes) instead of a normal directory (which tracks nothing).
+It is those Git operations that make the directory function as a repository (by tracking changes to the directory) instead of a normal directory (which tracks nothing).

 Repositories are often referred to by a shorthand term, **repo**.
 There is no difference between these terms (other than 6 letters).